Danses Cambodgiennes (Cambodian Dance)

 With his profound knowledge of the Reamker (Khmer version of the Ramayana epic), and his access to the Royal Palace where the dancers of the Royal Ballet were still strictly confined, Samdech (Lord) Chaufea Veang Thiounn was well-equipped to attempt a comprehensive and vivid study of Cambodian classical dance techniques and choreography.

-Contemporary with George Groslier's important essays on the same subject, this book is beautifully illustrated by Sappho Marchal, the daughter of Angkor Curator Henri Marchal who, at the same period, was carefully studying the garments and ornaments of Angkor Wat sculpted apsaras.
+Contemporary with George Grosliers important essays on the same subject, this book is beautifully illustrated by Sappho Marchal, the daughter of Angkor Curator Henri Marchal who, at the same period, was carefully studying the garments and ornaments of Angkor Wat sculpted apsaras.

 Detailing the color code of masks and costumes in Khmer classical dance, the author offers a condensed yet luminous analysis of gestures, individual and group motions, symbolical expressiveness of choreographic tableaux.
-With precise examples, the author shows how the Khmer female dancers and ballet masters have adapted (some would say 'perfected') to their own style the 28 mudras (hand gestures) compiled in the old Indian treatise Abhinaya Darpana.
+With precise examples, the author shows how the Khmer female dancers and ballet masters have adapted (some would say perfected’) to their own style the 28 mudras (hand gestures) compiled in the old Indian treatise Abhinaya Darpana.

-Also described in this essential work are the formative years of the Royal dancers, their practice sessions and their mastery of an ancient art in which "every single gesture has the meaningul power of an articulated word".
+Also described in this essential work are the formative years of the Royal dancers, their practice sessions and their mastery of an ancient art in which every single gesture has the meaningul power of an articulated word”.
 And the musical phrases developed with the choreography are detailed with the same elegant accuracy.

-Tags: Royal Ballet, dance, dancers, Reamker, mudras
+Tags: Royal Ballet of Cambodia, dance, dancers, Reamker, mudras

 About the Authors